usman61/deep-learning/README.md

 # deep-learning
-this repository contains all the basic concepts of deep learning using python
+this repository contains the basic concepts and algorithms (CNN, RNN, LSTM) of deep learning using python